Sabian329/SabianWeglinskiTS/README.md

 </div>

-[![Product Name Screen Shot][product-screenshot]](https://example.com) This is a portfolio website where you can find my projects, technologies i use and contact information.
+[![Product Name Screen Shot][product-screenshot]](https://example.com) Welcome to my portfolio website where you can find my projects, technologies I use and contact information.
 Feel free to get in touch with me!
 ### Built With

 - [React.js](https://reactjs.org/)